 UMMC, in collaboration with the Mayo Clinic and Pennsylvania State University, has created the Clinical Research Education for the Workforce (CREW) program.
 More information about the program can be found below.

 Modeled after Mayo Clinic’s training program, CREW is UMMC’s first institutional training and development program specifically for employees serving as Clinical Research Coordinators (CRCs), regardless of title.
-The 40-hour, certificate program includes 20 hours of foundational, online training and 5 half-day, in-person, educational sessions.
+The 40-hour, certificate program includes 20 hours of foundational, online training and 2 full-day, in-person, educational sessions.